 View and modify information related directly to your Organization, including how your Org appears on the platform and the authorization credentials required to access it.

 Specify Organization-level notifications and logs.
 Logs can be stored in an S3 bucket.
-Notifiers can send alerts via Slack, email, or a custom Webhook when n app produces an error.
+Notifiers can send alerts via Slack, email, or a custom Webhook when an app produces an error.
+For more information on Logs see App Event and Audit Logs.
+For more information on notifiers, see Integrating Error Notifications to Slack.

 Create and manage encryption keys.
 For more on how to create and use encryption keys, check out Encrypting Data.